sadda/Minimum_Effort_Control/README.md

 end
 ```

 We compare our result with the standard method minimizing the l2 norm.
 We depict both results next to each other with the same y axis.
-Our approach leads to 18% smaller dc-link, which means significant energy savings.
+Our approach leads to 18.7% lower dc-link voltage, which means significant costs savings.

 <img src="Figures/Standard5ph_x_opt.png" width="500"><img src="Figures/StandardMode5ph_x0.png" width="500">